acts-project/acts/CONTRIBUTING.md

 - Use `@note` to provide additional information.
 - Link other related entities (e.g. functions) using `@sa`.

-### Make a bugfix while working on a feature
+### Example: Make a bugfix while working on a feature

 During the development of a new feature you discover a bug which needs to be fixed.
 In order to not mix bugfix and feature development, the bugfix should happen in a different branch.
 The recommended procedure for handling this situation is the following:
 1. Get into a clean state of your working directory on your feature branch (either by commiting open changes or by stashing them).
-1. Checkout the branch the bugfix should be merged into (either _master_ or _release-X.Y.Z_) and get the most recent version.
+1. Checkout the branch the bugfix should be merged into (either _master_ or _release/X.Y.Z_) and get the most recent version.
 1. Create a new branch for the bugfix.
 1. Fix the bug, write a test, update documentation etc.
 1. Open a pull request for the bug fix.
 1. Switch back to your feature branch.
 1. Merge your local bugfix branch into the feature branch.
 Continue your feature development.
 1. Eventually, the bugfix will be merged into _master_.
 Then, you can rebase your feature branch on master which will remove all duplicate commits related to the bugfix.

+### Example: Backporting a feature or bugfix

+Suppose you have a bugfix or feature branch that is eventually going to be merged in `master`.
+You might want to have the feature/bugfix avilable in a patch (say `0.25.1`) tag.
+To to that, find the corresponding release branch, for this example that would be `release/v0.25.X`.
+You must create a dedicated branch that **only** contains the commits that relate to your feature/bugfix, otherwise the PR will contain all other commits that were merged into master since the release was branched off.
+With that branch, open a PR to that branch, and make it clear that it is a backport, also linking to a potential equivalent PR that targets `master`.

 ### Tips for users migrating from Gitlab